Maintaining the Good

 Restoring habitats on the brink of persistent degradation

 One of the highest priority management challenges is restoring perennial vegetation in habitats that still have sagebrush but lack a productive and resilient understory needed to resist invasion in annual grass prone areas of the ecosystem.
 These areas often provide important connectivity between intact habitats and still potentially service certain habitat needs of sage-grouse and other sagebrush obligates.
 However, these areas are also at the highest risk for a persistent conversion to exotic annual grassland following disturbance.
 We also know the least about potential viable conservation measures for these degraded habitats.
 As such, we have implemented a study that is evaluating the efficacy of various pre-fire and post-fire conservation measures for restoring a perennial understory in degraded sagebrush habitats.
-We have applied treatments and collected two years of post-treatment monitoring.
+We have applied treatments and collected several years of post-treatment monitoring.